Darshancs777/Crop-Recommendation-System/README.md

     git push origin feature-branch
     ```
 6. **Create a Pull Request**: Go to the original repository and create a pull request with a description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-Thank you for using the Crop Recommendation System!
-If you have any questions or feedback, please feel free to reach out or open an issue on GitHub.